compasscreative/laravel/readme_bower.md

 # Bower proposal

 I’ve included a bower.json manifest file to make updating packages simple.
-Just run this from the public/vendor dir:
+Just run this from the project root dir:

 ```
 bower update